-Important for S2R! (and obligation on the GA)
+Important for S2R! (and an obligation in the GA)

-- Communications plan in the proposal and the grant agreement - Promote your project and its results beyond the project's own community - Communicate your research in a way that is understood by non-specialists, e.g. to the media and the public - Inform us in advance of communication activities expected to have a major media impact
+- Design a thorough communication plan (part of your proposal and the grant agreement) - Promote your project and its results beyond the project's own community - Communicate your research in a way that is understood by non-specialists, e.g. to the media and the public - Inform us in advance of communication activities, especially those expected to have a major media impact